qutip/qutip/doc/guide/guide-steady.rst

      - Use a Reverse Cuthill-Mckee reordering to minimize the bandwidth of the modified Liouvillian used in the LU decomposition.
    * - use_wbm
      - False
-     - Use a Weighted Bipartite Matching algorithm to attempt to make the modified Liouvillian more diagonally dominate, and thus for favorable for preconditioning.
+     - Use a Weighted Bipartite Matching algorithm to attempt to make the modified Liouvillian more diagonally dominant, and thus for favorable for preconditioning.
    * - power_tol
      - 1e-12
      - Tolerance for the solution when using the 'power' method.